 - They remain active during the day and night.
 They spend about 50% of their daytime sleeping.
 They sleep submerged and regularly surfacing for air at intervals shorter than 20 minutes.
 They spend the remaining time investigating objects and grazing in shallow water at the depth of 1 to 2 meters.

 - Manatees are intelligent creatures.
-They are able to understand discrimination tasks and exhibit signs of complex associative learning.
+They can understand discrimination tasks and exhibit signs of complex associative learning.
 It is believed that their long-term memory is also good.
 Like dolphins and pinnipeds, manatees demonstrate task-learning and discrimination abilities in visual and acoustic studies.

 - Florida manatees are known to migrate southward in the winter season.
 Amazonian manatees also migrate during the dry and rainy seasons, when fluctuation of the water level occurs in their habitat.